Cuarteto Zupay: The beginnings

 Cuarteto Zupay was formed in Buenos Aires in 1966 and debuted in May 1967, at the initiative of the brothers Pedro Pablo García Caffi (baritone) and Juan José García Caffi (first tenor), who were joined by Eduardo Vittar Smith (bass) and Aníbal López Monteiro (second tenor).

 In the first two albums, the group used the name Cuarteto Vocal Zupay, then simply Cuarteto Zupay after the third one.

 The word Zupay or Supay is a Quechua term that corresponds to a demon-god of indigenous origin who was the protagonist of many legends and ancestral dances in the northwestern region of Argentina, historically and culturally linked to the Andean civilization.
 The Zupay is an ambivalent figure defined by syncretism who has been assimilated to the Devil of Christian culture but that is also worshiped as Lord of the Depths or Salamanca.
 Unlike what happens with the Christian Devil, "the indigenous did not repudiate the Supay but invoked it and worshiped it out of fear, to prevent it from harming them".

 Playing with the name, the group would title their tenth album La armonía del Diablo (English: Harmony of the Devil) years later.
 Furthermore, their seventh album's cover adopted a symbolic image that was used henceforth as isotype of the group, consisting of an inverted black triangle with a smiling devilish face in the center and painted in red, which corresponds to the folkloric description of Zupay.
 Ultimately, a significant photo of the quartet surrounding a Zupay mask (like the one used in the diabladas of the Oruro Carnival in the Andean altiplano) was included on the cover of the anthology 20 grandes éxitos, released in 2007.

-Juan José García Caffi, a classically trained musician and arranger in that first stage, gave the group the style of a chamber music ensemble inspired by the madrigal renaissance, while Pedro Pablo García Caffi imposed a strict discipline of rehearsals, which earned him the nickname "García Gadaffi", but who also established from the beginning a criterion of excellence and professionalism that was unusual at the time.
+Juan José García Caffi, a classically trained musician and arranger in that first stage, gave the group the style of a chamber music ensemble inspired by the madrigal renaissance, while Pedro Pablo García Caffi imposed a strict discipline of rehearsals, which earned him the nickname "García Gaddafi", but who also established from the beginning a criterion of excellence and professionalism that was unusual at the time.